What is new in version 2.6.0?

 However, as of now, the Management System API documentation is only partially released and the remainder is being reviewed.
-The current state contains functions for Nerve DNA and the new Docker Compose workload.
-The remaining documentation will follow shortly after.
+New parts will be released when they are ready.
 Keep an eye on the landing page to see when the entire API documentation is available!

 Refer to Nerve Management System API documentation for more information.

 An alerting feature is added to logging and monitoring options with OpenSearch.
 Users can monitor specific events and receive alerts when critical events are detected.

 Refer to Setting up alerts for more information.

 The Nerve system can now be run in a VM, running without hypervisor and independent of a device.
 This variant of Nerve does not have a RTVM and can be installed on CPUs without VT-D.

 The documentation covers two ways of running Nerve in a VM — using VMware and virt-manager.